python-cmd2/cmd2/docs/features/os.md

 ## Terminal pagers

-Output of any command can be displayed one page at a time using the `~.cmd2.Cmd.ppaged`{.interpreted-text role="meth"} method.
+Output of any command can be displayed one page at a time using the `cmd2.Cmd.ppaged` method.

 Alternatively, a terminal pager can be invoked directly using the ability to run shell commands with the `!` shortcut like so:

     (Cmd) !less foo.txt

 NOTE: Once you are in a terminal pager, that program temporarily has control of your terminal, **NOT** `cmd2`.
-Typically you can use either the arrow keys or <PageUp>/<PageDown> keys to scroll around or type `q` to quit the pager and return control to your `cmd2` application.
+Typically you can use either the arrow keys or `<PageUp>`/`<PageDown>` keys to scroll around or type `q` to quit the pager and return control to your `cmd2` application.

 ## Exit codes